 7. Invite the team members you want to be able to see that Slack Channel.

-We are making Conditional Webhooks shortly and then finishing our automatic document selection and completion utility.
+We made Conditional Webhooks this year and are finishing our automatic document selection and completion utility functionality of the “Merge”

 After all of that we are finishing our Single Sign-On then our RetainerCrypto.Online Crypto Utility Token.